JoachimZetterman/mashupAPI/README.md

 07/05/2020
 - Improve performance.
 Currently around 15-20 sec due to blocking parts were API calls are being chained...
-- Write more unit tests
+- Write more unit tests.
+There is one used as example.
-- Refactor some got calls in artist route into functions for better structure, clarity and reusability
+- Refactor methods in route/api to artistService.js.
+There is one used as example.
 - Implement Artist model instead

 ## Built With